poorsquinky/resume/resume.md

 ### 2001-2006: Conexant Systems, Inc. / Mindspeed Technologies, Newport Beach, CA
 #### Systems Engineer
+Diverse software and systems engineering role supporting microchip and firmware development teams

 * Deployed, integrated, and managed engineering support systems.
 Performed a massive data migration from legacy source code management services
-* Mentored and formally trained new hires on software engineering best practices
 * Made hardware compatibility improvements to the Linux kernel ATM driver
 * Major contributor of enterprise features to the Bugzilla project
 * Created a circuit-switched network processor test system.
 Devised new product testing and automation processes
-* Acted in an advisory role to the IT department for network security and server architecture issues

 ### 2001: Ten Square, San Jose, CA
 #### Systems Administrator

-* "Tool software guy" on the systems administration team.
-Developed a reverse proxy application, encrypted file transfer GUI, and VPN monitoring and administration tool
+Tooling specialist on a systems administration team for a product startup

+* Provided secure customer data transfer by developing a specialized user-friendly encrypted file transfer system
+* Created a reverse proxy application -- it was a new concept at the time
+* Built VPN monitoring systems and performed Solaris administration tasks

 ### 2000-2001: Coreon, Inc., Fremont, CA
 #### Network Operations Engineer
+NOC lead at a network management consulting company

 * Provided network and services support for users within the company
 * Managed Solaris and Linux systems for the company's West coast NOC